Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 The best we can do when making a measurement -- indeed, what we actually do whenever we make a measurement -- is to specify an open interval, $S$, that (we imagine) contains the "true" value.
 The measure of this interval is bounded below by our "smallest possible measurement": $\mu(S) \ge \delta$ for some specific $\delta \in \mathbb{Q}$ which depends on our measurement method.

 ### The problem of the measurement basis
 Since there is no universal, "God given" coordinate system, whenever we make a measurement, we have to establish a measurement basis.
 That is, we must pick a few points to measure in reference to.
-Specifically
+Specifically, if the measurement can take values from $\mathbb{R}$, then we need two points which we could label $0$ and $1$

 ## The Pointless Topology